zhixuan-lin/forgetting-transformer/README.md

 ### FoX Time-Mixing Layer and Model

+**WARNINGS**:
-**WARNING: we only support `attention_mask` that implements left padding.
-Passing `attention_mask` that implements right padding to the model would lead to incorrect results.**
+1. We only support `attention_mask` that implements left padding.
+Passing `attention_mask` that implements right padding to the model would lead to incorrect results.
+2. Decoding with `attention_mask` set is not currently supported.
+We may fix this in the future.

 If you want to use the FoX time-mixing layer or the whole model, you need the following dependencies (again versions are pinned just in case):